NMAI-lab/P2PSIPMANET/README.md

 - clone projects inetmanet-2.0 and oversim in your working directory (github repos also available from NMAI-lab).
 - clone project P2PSIPMANET into your working directory.
 Import all three projects (file>import>general>existing projects into workspace) from the OMNET++ IDE.
-- compile inetmanet (project > build project) then oversim, then MANETSIP (warning: it's slow, particularly for oversim).
+- compile inetmanet (project > build project) then oversim, then P2PSIPMANET (warning: it's slow, particularly for oversim).

-- Yay.
-At this point there is one simulation that can be set up without error.
-However, the Global Nodelist is not properly updated so as soon as the nodes try to set up a DHT there is an error because the bootstrap mechanism doesn't work.